napari/docs/docs/plugins/testing_workshop_docs/Article-3-readers-and-fixtures.md

 # Article 3: Readers and fixtures

-This article explains how to use and test the reader function, built-in fixtures, custom fixtures, and enclosed testing.
+This article explains how to use and test a plugin's reader function, built-in fixtures, custom fixtures, and enclosed testing.

 ## Article information